The Top 4 Priorities To Make Your Office More Sustainable

 So after you have fixed your energy problem, move on to reducing product consumption and proper recycling.

-- Introduce a new office policy to reduce consumption.
+- Introduce a new green office policy to reduce consumption.
 Have a little look around and see where you are not being careful with resources.
 Is it careless printing?
 Plastic cups?
 Bottled water?
 Most tap water is perfectly fine to drink.
 Bottled water needs oil for plastic, often travel large distances and the water might come from drought-ridden places.
-Many everyday items have similar background stories, so make sure you don’t create more of their demand.
+Many everyday items have similar background stories, so make sure you do not create more of their demand.

 - Make recycling easier.
 Get extra bins for recycling and encourage employees to separate their waste.
+Recycling is a fundamental aspect of a green office.

 Priority 3: A new lunch menu